afondiel/computer-science-notes/computer-vision-notes/image-processing/img-processing-notes.md

 GrayScale image (GS) : is one in which each pixel is a single sample representing only an amount of light.
 GS are composed exclusively of shades of gray, with the contrast ranging from black at the weakest intensity to white at the strongest
 .
-- Edge : rapid change in brightness
+- Edge : rapid change in brightness/intensity
 - Edge Detection : identifying sharp changes in intensity in adjacent(neighboring) pixels

             ^